Steps to Become an Oncology Social Worker

 6. Earn optional certifications.

-The Board of Oncology Social Work (BOSW) offers an Oncology Social Worker (OSW-C) credential to those who qualify.
-Some universities may offer a certification program as well.
+The Board of Oncology Social Work (BOSW) offers the OSW-C® (Certified Oncology Social Worker) credential for qualified applicants.
+Some universities may also offer a certification program.